Stretching over 60km of the Coffs Coast, the walk connects Red Rock in the north to the coastal village of Sawtell in the south.

-Regardless of the season, there’s plenty to do along the Solitary Islands coastal walk.
-From experiencing the wonders of lovingly preserved cultural sites that represent the natural abundance on the Coffs Coast; to picnicking with picturesque views of the iconic Solitary Islands, which decorate the coastline.
-For those that love their creature comforts, nearby cafes and accommodation is available to suit any budget and style.
+Regardless of the season, there’s plenty to do along the Solitary Islands Coastal Walk, from experiencing the wonders of lovingly preserved cultural sites that represent the natural abundance on the Coffs Coast; to picnicking with picturesque views of the iconic Solitary Islands, which decorate the coastline.
+For those who love their creature comforts, nearby cafes and accommodation are available to suit any budget and style.

 Explore the walks